(Procedure for Best: Quality, Speed, & Profits)

 “Long working time” is one of the most over used marketing terms (and misunderstood concepts) in the auto detailing industry in regards to compounds and polishes.

-Companies want consumers to believe that its an advantage.
-The term “long working time” implies more work occurs during a longer buffing cycle.
-But, on the pad this is not the case at all.
+Companies want consumers to believe that “long working time” is an advantage.
+The term implies more work occurs during a longer polishing cycle.
+However, at the pad surface level, this is not the case at all.

 Diminishing abrasive based liquids cut to a certain point and stop because they break down.
 Let’s call this point “X”.